-Kathleen Markowski Petrillo's primary focus is to develop and enforce worldwide patent portfolios.
+Kathleen Markowski Petrillo serves as a Practice Group Leader for the Intellectual Property practice group.
+Her primary focus is to develop and enforce worldwide patent portfolios.
 She counsels companies in the pharma, biotech, medical, energy, oil and gas, agricultural, and food science industries, ranging from Fortune 500 companies to start-up and emerging growth companies, universities, and venture capital firms.
 A registered patent attorney, Kathleen also assists in developing litigation strategies for patent infringement lawsuits and Inter Partes Review (IPR) proceedings.

 Kathleen counsels clients on freedom-to-operate and patent enforcement involving products with multi-billion dollar annual sales.
 She has extensive experience with complex licensing and technology agreements worldwide, and due diligence for venture capital and private equity financings.